 Clifton also includes case studies to demonstrate how you can optimize your PPC campaigns for maximum ROI.

-It clocks in at about 600 pages and covers everything you need to know about Google Analytics and integration with social media.
+It clocks in at about 600 pages and covers everything that you need to know about Google Analytics and integration with social media.

 11. Google+ for Business